Anxiety: The Paradox

 - The estranged parent of an adult child who is desperately trying to understand what happened, and grieves the loss of contact, but often ends up stuck in blame, which is not helpful.

-People find that simply knowing anxiety has a hereditary component provides emotional relief.
+People often find that simply knowing anxiety has a hereditary component provides emotional relief.
 They can tell me immediately which side of their family was most affected.
-Learning that anxiety has become a habit, and that habits can be changed, is also a revelation.
+They also learn that anxiety has become their habit, and that habits can be changed, which is also a welcome revelation.

-Oh boy does our body loudly announce anxiety to us!
-We must learn to respond to it differently.
+And oh brother does our body loudly announce anxiety to us!
+We must learn how to respond to it differently.
 Anxiety is an evolutionary gift.
 It is our early warning system, but the message can get distorted over time.
-That causes us to overreact a bit.